 We compute net loss per share in accordance with Statement of Financial Accounting Standards (SFAS) No. 128, Earnings Per Share.
-Basic per share data is computed by dividing loss available to common shareholders by the weighted average number of shares outstanding during the period.
-Diluted per share data is computed by dividing loss available to common shareholders by the weighted average shares outstanding during the period increased to include, if dilutive, the number of additional common share equivalents that would have been outstanding if potential common shares had been issued using the treasury stock method.
+Basic per share data is computed by dividing loss available to common stockholders by the weighted average number of shares outstanding during the period.
+Diluted per share data is computed by dividing loss available to common stockholders by the weighted average shares outstanding during the period increased to include, if dilutive, the number of additional common share equivalents that would have been outstanding if potential common shares had been issued using the treasury stock method.
 Diluted per share data would also include the potential common share equivalents relating to convertible securities by application of the if-converted method.

-The effect of 3,441,142 and 3,526,859 common stock equivalents are ignored for the three months ended March 31, 2008 and 2007, as they are antidilutive to earnings per share.
-In addition, the conversion of senior convertible promissory notes with a principal amount \$5.0 million would have been antidilutive for the three months ended March 31, 2008 and 2007 and has also been ignored for the purposes of calculating earnings per share for such periods.
+The effect of 4,834,418 and 3,441,142 common stock equivalents (which include outstanding warrants and stock options) are not included for the three months ended March 31, 2009 and 2008, respectively, as they are anti-dilutive to earnings per share.
+In addition, the conversion of the \$5.0 million in convertible promissory notes would have been anti-dilutive.

-Share Based Compensation
+Stock-Based Compensation

-We have a stock-based compensation plan, which is described further in Note 9 to the Financial Statements in the Company's Annual Report on Form 10-K as amended and filed with the Securities and Exchange Commission on March 19, 2008.
-Effective January 1, 2006, we adopted Statement of Financial Accounting Standards (SFAS) No. 123R, Share-Based Payment (SFAS No. 123R) using the modified prospective transition method.
-Under this transition method, our financial statements for the periods prior to January 1, 2006 have not been restated.
-However, new awards and awards modified, repurchased or cancelled after January 1, 2006, result in compensation expense based on the fair value of the stock option as determined by the Black-Scholes option pricing model.
-We amortize share-based compensation for such awards on a straight-line basis over the related service period of the awards taking into account the effects of the employees' expected exercise and post-vesting employment termination behavior.
+Effective January 1, 2006, we adopted SFAS No. 123R, Share Based Payment (SFAS No. 123R) using the modified prospective transition method.
+New awards and awards modified, repurchased or cancelled after January 1, 2006 trigger compensation expense based on the fair value of the stock option as determined by the Black-Scholes option pricing model.
+We amortize stock-based compensation for such awards on a straight-line method over the related service period of the awards taking into account the effects of the employees' expected exercise and post-vesting employment termination behavior.

-We account for share-based employee compensation arrangements in accordance with the provisions of SFAS No. 123R.
-We account for equity instruments issued to non-employees in accordance with the provisions of SFAS No. 123R and Emerging Issues Task Force (EITF) Issue No. 96-18.
+We account for equity instruments issued to non-employees in accordance with the provisions of SFAS No. 123R and EITF Issue No. 96-18.